Saiga-12

 The Saiga-12 (/ˈsaɪɡə/) is a shotgun manufacturered by the Russian company Kalashnikov Concern.
-It is an automatic shotgun patterned on the Kalashnikov series of assault rifles, and available in a wide range of configurations.
+It is either a semi-automatic shotgun by default, or an automatic shotgun when converted.
+It is patterned on the Kalashnikov series of assault rifles and available in a wide range of configurations.
 It is named after the Saiga antelope native to Russia.

 Design

 Like the Kalashnikov rifle variants, it is a rotating bolt, long-stroke gas piston operated firearm that feeds from a detachable box magazine.

-All Saiga-12 configurations are recognizable as Kalashnikov-pattern guns by the large lever-safety on the right side of the receiver, the optic mounting rail on the left side of the receiver and the large top-mounted dust cover held in place by the rear of the recoil spring assembly.
+All Saiga-12 configurations are recognizable as Kalashnikov-pattern guns by the large lever-safety on the right side of the receiver, the optic mounting rail on the left side of the receiver, and the large top-mounted dust cover held in place by the rear of the recoil spring assembly.

 Developers position this model as a "universal" firearm, equally suited for self-defense, practical shooting, recreational shooting, and short-range hunting.
 Its military origin and versatility influence its strengths and weaknesses.

-The shotgun's automation system is highly refined, ensuring reliable operation even with rubber buckshot rounds, which are problematic for most semi-autos.
+The shotgun's automation system is highly refined, ensuring reliable operation even with rubber buckshot rounds, which are problematic for most semi-auto shotguns.

 The firearm is well-adapted for mounting various optical sights and is the first in the "Saiga" series to come with factory Picatinny rails.

 Additionally, it includes a specially designed muzzle device that allows the use of "breaching" ammunition (for breaking door locks, hinges, etc.) while also functioning as an effective flash suppressor.

 It is compatible with the full range of muzzle attachments for the 12-gauge "Saiga" series.
-However, its compactness comes at the cost of reduced effective range, with accuracy dropping significantly beyond 40 meters even with a choke attachment.
+However, its compactness comes at the cost of reduced effective range, with accuracy dropping significantly beyond 40 meters, even with a choke attachment.
 In contrast, the longer-barreled hunting "Saiga" maintains a minimum accuracy of 60% at this range.

-This design seems to address deficiencies that the Saiga 12 had in function.

-The traditional AK "rock and lock" magazine system and the difficulties associated with magazine has been replaced by a vertical insertion system that allow the magazine to be inserted with only one hand.
+The traditional AK "rock and lock" magazine system and the difficulties associated with magazine has been replaced by a vertical insertion system that allows the magazine to be inserted with only one hand.

-The hinged dustcover with picatinny rail makes mounting optics simpler, and is closer to the bore axis, making sighting of optics easier.
+The hinged dustcover with a picatinny rail makes mounting optics simpler, and is closer to the bore axis, making sighting of optics easier.

-The gas-block rail system allows for the addition of combat lights and vertical fore grips.
+The gas-block rail system allows for the addition of combat lights and vertical foregrips.
 The last round bolt hold open gives the user instant feedback that the firearm is empty and allows for a quicker magazine change.